Kathryn North

 Kathryn Nance North AC FAHMS is a paediatric physician, neurologist, and clinical geneticist.
-In 2013, she was appointed Director of the Murdoch Childrens Research Institute and was named the David Danks Professor of Child Health Research at the University of Melbourne.
-In 2012, North was appointed Chair of the National Health and Medical Research Council Research Committee.
-In 2014, she was appointed Vice Chair of the Global Alliance for Genomics and Health (GA4GH) and Co-Chair of its Clinical Working Group.
+In 2013, she was appointed Director of the Murdoch Children's Research Institute and was named the David Danks Professor of Child Health Research at the University of Melbourne.
+In 2012, North was appointed chair of the National Health and Medical Research Council Research Committee.
+In 2014, she was appointed vice chair of the Global Alliance for Genomics and Health (GA4GH) and co-chair of its Clinical Working Group.

 North received a doctorate in neurogenetics in 1994 from University of Sydney and later completed a postdoctoral fellowship in the Genetics Program at Harvard Medical School.
 North's laboratory research is focused on the molecular and genetic basis of inherited muscle disorders including muscular dystrophies and congenital myopathies, and of elite athletic performance.
 Her clinical research is focused on cognitive deficits in neurofibromatosis type 1 and intervention strategies for children with learning disabilities and inherited myopathies.